r-wasm/actions/build-cran-repo/README.md

         repo-path: out-repo
 ```

-Typically, the repository is then used to create a GitHub Pages site.
+Typically, the resulting CRAN-like repository is then used to create a GitHub Pages site.
 This can be done using the [`deploy-cran-repo`](../examples/deploy-cran-repo.yml) workflow example.

+The package repository can alternatively be deployed to other static storage hosting in subsequent steps.

 ```yaml
 on: